MohamedAlaa987/BookStoreApp/README.md

 # Book store Application

-book store is created using flutter framwork. this app help to get only all technology books which can select any book to read. this first version of it. app consist from login page and home page and search page and category
+book store is created using flutter framwork. this app help to get only all technology books which can select any book to read. this first version of it. app consist from login page and home page and search page and category.

 ## login page: